SCCWRP/bmp-hydrology-calculator/README_infiltration.md

 where $y_{ave}$ is the average depth within the selected time window, $y_i$ represents individual smoothed depth values within the window, and $n$ is the number of data points in the window.

+**Note**: A warning message will be returned if the calculated infiltration rate exceeds 150 in/hr (3810  mm/hr).

 SCCWRP is grateful to Matthew McGauley from Villanova University for providing foundational logic for the infiltration calculator.